xkeshav/one-day/README.md

 # one-day

-A npm package which return millisconds in a day
+A npm package which return milliseconds in a day.